-This year the Friends of the Fells is pleased to announce new Spring programming, including an April school vacation week pilot.
+Throughout the year the Friends of the Fells is pleased to offer Spring programming, including an April school vacation week pilot.
 The Friends continues to provide nature-based learning opportunities for children aged 4-10 years throughout Summer and Fall.
 For more information about our programming for ages 4-5, please visit our dedicated Forest Kindergarten website.

 During the school year, youth programs will be offered for forest learners weekdays after school, once a week for sessions ranging up to 5 weeks long.
 In Summer sessions will run Monday-Friday and offer a choice of morning or afternoon slots.

 All instructors for our Youth Programs will be CPR/First Aid certified and will have passed a CORI background check.
 Weekday youth programs will depart from the historic Botume House, 4 Woodland Road, Stoneham.
 Additional programming may take place at Greenwood Park on Pond Street in Stoneham, as needed.